keepgoingwm/koa-route-schema/README.md

 ## Features

 + built-in route handle, validate schema for each route stand-alone
++ validate data in query/body, auto select base on HTTP METHOD, or
-+ work with other route system, support koa-better-route and koa-rest-route by default
++ work fine with other route system, support [koa-rest-router](https://github.com/tunnckocore/koa-rest-router) and [koa-better-router](https://github.com/tunnckoCore/koa-better-router) by default
-+ add schema to each route handle separately
++ also supported: add schema to each route handle separately
 + use ajv-errors, ajv-keywords easily, optionally
-+ for same route

 ## Usage